-Before you travel to Wales, please read the latest travel advice as we have different COVID-19 restrictions to other parts of the UK.
+Before you travel to Wales, please read the latest travel advice as there are different COVID-19 restrictions in different parts of the UK.

-If you're an international visitor, please check the UK Government's guidance on visiting the UK after Brexit.
+If you're an international visitor, please check the UK Government's guidance on visiting the UK after 1 January 2021.

 Ferries to Wales from Ireland